 - Use of a learner plot (measuring approximately 6m2) in a sheltered, sunny position within the community garden

-- Free one-day workshop on Planning your Plot (date TBC end of March)
+- Free one-day workshop on Planning your Plot

 - Advice about preparing a planting plan and feedback on your plan from our qualified gardeners